DebrisHauler/TileableNoise/README.md

 Dependencies: PIL

-You'll have PIL if you're working with the Anaconda.
+You'll have PIL if you're working with Anaconda.

-Just download the two python files to the same folder, then run ImageDrawer.py. ds.png will appear in the directory where you ran it.
+Just download this repository as a zip file, then run ImageDrawer.py. ds.png will appear in the directory where you ran it.

 Be careful initializing DiamondSquare.Grid() higher than 9 if you muck with the code.
 If you try 10 for example, then the image width & height is (2^10)+1 and this will take 4 times longer than using 9.